EtienneCmb/visbrain/docs/sleep.rst

 * **Menu** : load and save files (GUI configuration, screenshot...), control which object to display / hide, open the documentation...
 * **Canvas** :
     * One individual canvas per channel
-    * One canvas for the spectrogram
+    * One canvas for the time-frequency
     * One canvas for the hypnogram
     * One canvas for the time axis
     * One canvas for the topoplot (*hidden by default*)